FAQ PAGE FOR MEXICO RETREAT

-Majahua has a handful of restaurants and a couple of small stores with a limited food assortment.
-You’ll find mostly canned goods and other convenience foods plus a small amount of produce.
-From the resort where we’ll be staying you can walk to Majahuain about15-minutes by either beach or road.
+Majahua has a handful of restaurants and a couple of small tiendas with a limited food assortment.
+You’ll be able to get some snacks or a beverage there.
+From the resort where we’ll be staying you can walk to Majahua about 10-15 minutes by either beach or road.

 Local attractions include eco-hiking, horseback riding on the beach, kayaking, stand up paddleboard, and bird watching.

 A great way to get a sense of the area is to watch this video.
 In the beginning you’ll see an aerial view of the resort where we will be staying.

 Can you tell me more about the resort?

 We’ll be staying at a small, quiet, clean resort.
 With only eleven units everyone is close to the beach, the restaurant, and swimming pool.

 Most of the units are single story bungalows and have at least a little ocean view.